emilianoyoung/ai/_posts/2019-12-11-argo-takes-different-road-to-skirt-self-driving-challenges.md

 ---
 category: news
 title: "Argo Takes Different Road to Skirt Self-Driving Challenges"
 excerpt: "PITTSBURGH/DETROIT — Sky's the limit optimism about self-driving cars is giving way to tougher questions about how expensive automotive artificial intelligence will ever make a profit.
-Those are questions the founders of Argo AI - and automaker partners ..."
+Those are questions the founders of Argo AI - and automaker partners Ford Motor Co and Volkswagen AG - are betting they can answer by taking a different road ..."
 publishedDateTime: 2019-12-11T12:31:00Z
 sourceUrl: https://www.nytimes.com/reuters/2019/12/16/business/16reuters-autos-self-driving-argo-focus.html
 type: article